 We arrive in Dunedin this afternoon and are transferred to our accommodation for the next 2-nights.
 We enjoy dinner at the hotel tonight.

 Today we explore Dunedin and pay visit to some of the well-known attractions including Larnach Castle and Gardens and Olveston Historic Home.
 We also tour the Royal Albatross Centre, the only mainland breeding colony of Northern Royal Albatross in the world.
 Witness the fascinating social and family life of the breeding colony, devoted parents guarding their chicks; adolescents posturing and displaying as only juveniles can, courtship proceedings, nest building and interplay.
 Nowhere else in the world can you enjoy the privilege of viewing these majestic seabirds in their natural environment!

-Continue over Danseys Pass, a classic, unsealed and stunningly beautiful alpine pass.
+At the end of our game, we meet with the High Country Journeys 4WD team to continue over Danseys Pass, a classic, unsealed and stunningly beautiful alpine pass.
 Once well used for gold mining traffic, races dug by Chinese miners into the hillsides scar the landscape and are a reminder of the intense hard work required to source water for inland and high country prospecting.
 Arriving at Danseys Pass you can’t help but feel a sense of achievement and freedom; it truly is, away from it all.